Panic Attacks Explained

-Generally, panic attacks are caused by the body entering fight or flight mode.
-Fight or flight mode is the body’s acute stress response to events or experiences that it perceives to be harmful or a threat to survival.
-During the fight or flight response, the body triggers the adrenal glands that release adrenaline and noradrenaline.
+Generally, panic attacks are caused by the body entering “fight or flight” mode.
+This would mean that the body’s having an acute stress response to events or experiences that it perceives to be harmful or a threat to survival.
+During this time, the body triggers the adrenal glands that release adrenaline and noradrenaline.

-This response is what helps people respond to dangerous situations.
-However, anxiety disorders cause the response to be triggered too quickly in a scenario where it is not necessary.
+This response is what helps people manage or predict dangerous situations.
+However, anxiety disorders cause the response to be triggered too quickly or in a scenario where it is not even necessary.
 Therefore, existing mental health conditions are a likely cause of panic attacks.

-Withdrawal from drug or alcohol addiction is also a common cause of panic attacks, as substances often change the function of the body or mind and so, when the substance is removed, the body enters fight or flight mode.
+Withdrawal from drug or alcohol addiction is also a common cause of panic attacks, as substances often change the function of the body or mind and so, when the substance is removed, the body enters into this defensive mode.

 Symptoms of Panic Attack

 The symptoms a patient experiences during a panic attack can differ greatly from person to person, and their severity can range from mild to severe.
 The most common symptom of a panic attack is the feeling of an irregular or racing heartbeat.
-This symptom is directly caused by the fight or flight response.
-People can often mistake a panic attack for a heart attack because of this symptom.
+This symptom is directly caused by the “fight or flight” response.
+People without an actual experience or medical education can mistake a panic attack for a heart attack because of this symptom.